dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/program-rules-supported-in-android-capture-app.md

 * prv_boolean_two: is a program rule variable that has been configured to get the value of a 'Yes/No' data element
 * prv_boolean_one_to_number: is a program rule variable with calculated value
 * prv_boolean_two_to_number: is a program rule variable with calculated value
+* sometimes true is used as program rule condition meaning the action is always performed
 * The following acronyms are used:
 	* DE (Data Elemetn)
 	* PR (Program Rule)